The Stage Hypnotist

 - Photographs, costumes and music are all critical factors in getting off to a good start.

 Fairs have always been a great place to work on new material.
-You can do multiple shows in a row and I have the opportunity to work with a new audience each show.
+A performer can do multiple shows in a row and have the opportunity to work with a fresh new audience each show.

-This is the perfect training grounds to teach someone stage hypnosis!
+This also makes fairs the perfect training grounds to teach someone stage hypnosis!

-In October 2013, Alan began inviting newbie stage hypnotists on the road.
-I get you on stage and you do multiple complete shows.
+In October 2013, Alan began inviting newbie stage hypnotists on the road with him.
+You get on stage and you do multiple complete shows.

-I teach you about sound systems, microphones, video equipment, back-of-the-room sales and other little details that can take years to acquire unless you do it – hands on – multiple shows in a row.
+You are taught about sound systems, microphones, video equipment, back-of-the-room sales and other lessons in detail that can take years to acquire unless you do it – hands on – multiple shows in a row.

-To date, I have coached 36 people in ten Boot Camps.
-I am confident I am doing this right because multiple students have returned twice and one three times to further hone their skills and show.
+To date, I have coached 33 people in eleven Boot Camps.
+I am confident I am doing this right because multiple students have returned twice, three times and one of them four times to further hone their skills and show.